Cornwall has so many dog friendly restaurants and cafes to chose from. Here’s our pick of dog-friendly restaurants in Cornwall to have on your radar.

 Renowned chef Andy Appleton and his partner Lyndsay, deliver gastronomic feasts with the best seasonal ingredients; think rustic Italian dishes with a contemporary twist.
 Andy creates unique menus, bringing the best of Italy and Cornwall together on a plate at an exciting new dog-friendly venue in the heart of Fowey.

 Harbourside eatery Indidog, headed up by Paul Ripley, offers a great spot for laidback dining over seasonal classics, including shell-on prawns, steamed mussels, seafood chowder, Cornish dressed crab and minute steak.
-The dog loving team will spoil your hound, able to dine with you up until 6pm.
+The dog loving team will spoil your hound, able to dine with you on the terrace, by the bar and in INDIcorner.

 This inviting Inn received the title of ‘Most Dog Friendly Pub’, at the Cornwall Tourism Awards 2019, winning gold in hound-hospitality.
 Dine in the bar area, with your pal at your side or during warmer months, at one of the outdoor tables, with dramatic views across miles of countryside and coast - the perfect lunch-stop off for days exploring the Coastal Path.